oauth-wg/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.md

 # Privacy Considerations {#Privacy}

-## Obsfucation of Personal Information
+## Obfucation of Personal Information
-Some `rctx` claims may be considered personal information in some jurisdictions and if so their values need to be obsfucated.
-For example, originating IP address (`req_ip`) is often considerd personal information and in that case must be protected through some obsfucation method (e.g. salted SHA256).
+Some `rctx` claims may be considered personal information in some jurisdictions and if so their values need to be obfuscated.
+For example, originating IP address (`req_ip`) is often considered personal information and in that case must be protected through some obfuscation method (e.g. salted SHA256).

 ## Logging
 Txn-Tokens SHOULD NOT be logged if they contain Personally Identifiable Information (PII).
 What constitutes PII depends upon the use case, but in some cases even an email address (which could be a `sub` value) can be protected PII, which should not be logged.